-Confidentiality and Child Protection/Safeguarding Issues
+Confidentiality and Safeguarding

 As a general rule a child's confidentiality is maintained by the teacher or member of staff concerned.
-If this person believes that the child is at risk or in danger, she/he talks to the named Designated Safeguarding Lead or Deputy who takes action as laid down in the Child Protection Policy.
-All staff members are familiar with the policy and know the identity of the member(s) of staff with responsibility for Child Protection issues.
-The child concerned will be informed that confidentiality is being breached and reasons why.
-The child will be supported by the teacher throughout the process.
+If this person believes that the child is at risk or in danger, they talk to the named Designated Safeguarding Lead or Deputy who takes action in line with the Safeguarding Policy.
+All staff members are familiar with the policy and know the identity of the member(s) of staff with responsibility for safeguarding.